-The clearances shown in this section have been determined by test according to procedures set out in safety standards ULC S628 (Canada) and UL1482 (U.S.A.).
+The clearances shown in this section have been determined by test according to procedures set out in safety standards ULC S628 (Canada), UL1482 (U.S.A.) and UL737 (U.S.A.).
 When the insert is installed so that its surfaces are at or beyond the minimum clearances specified, combustible surfaces will not overheat under normal and even abnormal operating conditions.

-No part of the insert may be located closer to combustibles than the minimum clearances given below.
+No part of the insert may be located closer to combustibles than the minimum clearance figures given.